us4useu/arrus-toolkit/docs/content/technotes/trigger_input/index.rst

 How to run
 ----------

+1. Turn on the appropriate output of the signal generator.
-1. To start the example, please execute the following command in the terminal:
+2. Start the example, please execute the following command in the terminal:

 ::